 Outdoor kitchens are growing in popularity as cabin owners reclaim outside space.
-The outdoors lifestyle is perfectly suited to log home owners who can enjoy cooking dinner outside with friends and lounging in your
+The outdoor lifestyle is perfectly suited to log homeowners who can enjoy cooking dinner outside with friends and lounging in your outdoor space.

 The relaxed atmosphere with friends, the enjoyment of nature and the outdoors, all combined with the modern ease of outdoor cooking utensils dedicated to meal preparation offer an appeal that everyone enjoys.

 Outdoor Kitchen Tips

 Following are some tips to consider when designing and building your own outdoor kitchen:

 - Just as guests gather in the kitchen indoors, they will congregate around the grill outside.
 Be sure and plan for space and traffic around the cooking area so you’re not crowded.

 - Add a source of heat if you live somewhere that isn’t warm year-round.
 This can be a fireplace, chiminea, fire pit, or gas patio heater.
 You won’t need it all the time, but when you want to spend an evening outdoors and the weather is chilly, you’ll be glad you have it.

 - Arrange the grill and seating area to accommodate the best viewing angles of your garden, water feature or other focal point.
 Choose your most prominent garden or landscaping feature you would like to draw attention to and orient your plan around that.

 - Choose your appliances so that they require no maintenance.
 Stainless steel is the popular choice for a drop-in BBQ as it won’t rust and can be wiped down easily.
 The last thing you want to do is add another maintenance item to your list.